-The profile of international search fund principals is quite diverse, with the youngest age at the beginning of the search being 26 and the oldest being 43.
-As is consistent with the original search fund model, the majority of principals (89%) graduated from an MBA program, with 71% raising their search fund within two years of graduation.
-Not surprisingly, given that the model originated in the United States, 76% of those who completed an MBA graduated from a U.S. business school.
+The profile of international search fund principals is diverse in several ways, with the youngest age at the beginning of the search being 26 and the oldest being 43.
+As is consistent with the original search fund model, the majority of principals (89%) graduated from an MBA program, with 75% raising their search fund within two years of graduation.
+Not surprisingly, given that the model originated in the United States, 80% of those who completed an MBA graduated from a U.S. business school - although the proportion from non-U.S. business schools is higher in recent years.
 (See Exhibit 1 for additional reporting on principals' background.)

-Part of the appeal of the search fund model is that searchers come from an array of preprofessional backgrounds and, as summarized in the Appendix, many of the investors interviewed did not have a preference for any particular professional background, stating that search funds are an effective way for young people with a variety of backgrounds to run a company.
+Part of the appeal of the search fund model is that searchers come from an array of preprofessional backgrounds and, as summarized in the Appendix, many of the investors interviewed did not have a preference for any particular professional background, confirming that search funds are an effective way for young people with a variety of backgrounds to run a company.
+Individuals with a private equity background represent almost one-third (31%) of search fund principals who formed funds in 2014 and 2015.
+Management consulting and investment banking represented the next most common professional backgrounds for searchers.
 (See Exhibit 2 for additional reporting on principals' professional background.)